beneopp/automation_code/README.md

 # Summary of Active Learning

 This code uses a unique machine learning method known as active learning.
 Active learning consists of strategies which minimize the number of samples that need to be labeled in order to optimize accuracy.
-This method can be used when there is a cost in terms of time or money to label samples for a machine learning model.
+This method is most useful when there is a cost in time or money to label samples for a machine learning model.
 Some of the active learning strategies include the following below.
 These strategies can be combined or used separately.

 1. Uncertainty - the next sample is the sample the model is least certain about
 2. Density - choose the sample that is most representative of unlabeled samples